ctb/twill-legacy/docs/browsing.rst

 twill strives to be a complete implementation of a web browser, omitting only JavaScript support.
 It includes support for cookies, basic authentication, and trickery such as "meta refresh" redirects.
-Please `let me know`_ if you find a situation where it doesn't work!

-twill implements a variety of commands_.
-With the built-in language, you can do things like go to a specific URL; follow links; fill out forms and submit them; save, load, and delete cookies; and change the user agent string.
+twill implements a variety of :ref:`commands <commands>`.
+With the built-in language, you can do things like go to a specific URL;
+follow links; fill out forms and submit them; save, load, and delete cookies; and change the user agent string.
 You can also easily extend twill with new and specialized commands using Python.

-.. _let me know: twill@lists.idyll.org
 .. _commands: commands.html

 Using twill interactively